microsoft/pylance-release/DIAGNOSTIC_SEVERITY_RULES.md

 | reportUnusedExpression | Diagnostics for simple expressions whose results are not used in any way.
 The default value for this setting is 'none'. |
 | reportUnnecessaryTypeIgnoreComment | Diagnostics for a '# type: ignore' comment that would have no effect if removed. |
 | reportMatchNotExhaustive | Diagnostics for a 'match' statement that does not provide cases that exhaustively match against all potential types of the target expression. |
+| reportMissingImports |	Diagnostics for imports that have no corresponding imported python file or type stub file.